UN envoy expects Yemen cease-fire agreement very soon

 Last Friday, Griffiths gave the warring parties revised proposals for a nationwide cease-fire, resumption of peace talks, and measures to spur the economy and alleviate suffering of the Yemeni people.

-The Saudi-led coalition launched a cease-fire on April 9 in response to Secretary-General Antonio Guterres’ appeal for a halt to hostilities in all global conflicts to tackle COVID-19, the illness caused by the new coronavirus.
+The Saudi-led coalition launched a unilateral cease-fire on April 9 in response to Secretary-General Antonio Guterres’ appeal for a halt to hostilities in all global conflicts to tackle COVID-19, the illness caused by the virus.
 But the Houthis dismissed the offer as a ploy and clashes have continued since, casting doubt over a future peace agreement.

+The recent heavy fighting has been described by observers as the worst violence in over two years.
+Both sides have blamed each other for violations across the key central provinces of Marib and Bayda, as well as the mountainous northern province of Jawf.
+The Yemeni army on Wednesday accused the Houthis of breaching the truce 183 times over 48 hours with ballistic missile attacks.
+The rebel military spokesman, Yehia Sarea, said the Saudi-led coalition had launched 230 airstrikes since the start of its cease-fire.

-Griffiths however, said the Houthis have been engaging and that in his discussions with the rebel leader Abdel-Malik al-Houthi, “he has always communicated his desire to end this war.”
+Griffiths acknowledged the violations but said that in his discussions with the rebel leader, Abdel-Malik al-Houthi “always communicated his desire to end this war.”

+“Lamentably, military activities continue on a number of fronts despite many calls from Yemenis and the international community for it to stop,” Griffiths said.
+“The sooner we can stop the fighting, the better.”

 Griffiths told the Security Council that he has been in constant negotiations on the details and wording of his proposed agreements.
 “We expect them to agree on and formally adopt these agreements in the immediate future,” he said.